-- Decide on your theme (Restored 316, Hello You, and Oceans WP with Elementor are themes I’ve used.
-For load speed, I would recommend Oceans WP with Elementor)
+- Next, decide on your theme (Restored 316, Hello You, and Oceans WP with Elementor are themes I’ve used, but I’m open to others.
+For load speed, I would recommend Oceans WP with Elementor).

 - Pick your color scheme.
 You can search Pinterest for color palettes that appeal to you.

 - Choose the fonts you’d like in your header, logo, and other graphics.

 - Look at other sites you like.
 Make note of the features you like in them and share them with me to give me a feel for your style.